bhctest123/soberlivingappcom-new/src/content/blog/faq-on-opening-a-sober-living-home-in-new-mexiconbsp.md

 ---
-title: "Sober Living App - FAQ on Opening a Sober Living Home in New Mexico"
+title: 'FAQ on Opening a Sober Living Home in New Mexico'
 description: 'Navajo Nation: Find blog posts on sober living, addiction treatment resources, behavioral health, and recovery support within the Nation.'
 date: 2023-01-12
 author: "Ben Weiss"